Reading time: 3 minutes

 An employee termination payment (ETP) is a lump sum payment made when the employment of one of your employees is terminated.
 The termination can be for a range of reasons, from redundancy to retirement or resignation.

 For an employer, the key point to remember is that just because a payment is an ETP, it doesn’t necessarily mean you are required to make Super Guarantee (SG) payments on it.

 Some termination payments, however, are excluded from OTE, including overtime, annual leave loading, parental leave and on-call and fully expensed allowances.
-The main termination payments that don’t require an SG contribution are listed in the table below.
+The main termination payments that aren’t eligible for an SG contribution are listed in the table.

 |Employee termination payment||Is super paid?|